Code

 Answer:

-dataset (which is built into R and ready to use) make the scatter plot below.
+Prompt: Using the iris dataset (which is built into R and ready to use) make the scatter plot below.
 Look at the x-axis, y-axis, and legend for the columns to use.

 Instructions: